Rali-28/web-portfolio/README.md

   - [ ] TODO: Add pictures and links of projects that I created

   ##### SKILLS Section
-  - [ ] TODO: Change images into skills that I am knowledgeable enough to be using
+  - [x] Change images into skills that I am knowledgeable enough to be using

   ##### CONTACT Section
   - [ ] TODO: Use EmailJS to have a messaging function in website